simist/RiseSauceDemoProject/README.md

 - Select the project from existing local repository and select the project and click finish

 # Steps to run the project
-- Once the project is extracted, open RiseSauceDemo>>src/test/java
+- Once the project is extracted, open RiseSauceDemoProject>>src/test/java
+- The files will be available in two packages
-- Open saucetest package>> SauceDemoTest.java
+- To run project: Open saucetest package>> SauceDemoTest.java
+  -  To enter input paramters username and password: edit the method  lp.getUser( "username", "password");
 - Right click and select run as TestNG Test